Houseplant Leaf Drop

 Important Note: While houseplant leaf drop is most common in the fall,

-it can happen at any time.
-The causes can be environmental, of some other
+it can happen at any time that the plant is stressed.
+The causes can be

 When caring for your houseplants, follow these simple steps to help minimize